-Over the years I have dabbled with writing small productivity (.net) utilities to help me with my day to day job – auto-merge of branches, automated check-in, automated linking of work items with changesets, and such.
-Currently, I am working as a Sr. DevOps Engineer at edmentum on maturing and stabilizing our DevOps process to deploy our product on-premise and on the cloud.
+Over the years I have dabbled with creating hundreds of build and release definitions in Azure DevOps, provisioning resources in the cloud, production releases, writing small productivity (.net) utilities to help me with my day to day job – auto-merge of branches, automated check-in, automated linking of work items with changesets, and such.
+Currently, I am working as a Sr. DevOps Engineer at edmentum on maturing and stabilizing our DevOps process to deploy our product on-premise and on the cloud with zero downtime.
 I heavily rely on automation using PowerShell, infrastructure-as-code using Terraform, and Azure DevOps on achieving these objectively.

-My newest trial is too use Terraform and Azure DevOps.
+My newest trial is too use Terraform and Azure DevOps to provision resources in AWS and Azure cloud.
 So far the experience has been fun.